sdsanchezm/kommandozeile-all/README.md

 ### usuarios en linux o unix:

 u - Owner of the file
-g - Grupos
+g - Grups
-o - Otros
+o - Others
-a - todos
+a - all

 ### Operaciones: